 Opportunities available to your business may be pretty clear, while identifying threats to your business can be more difficult.
 Speaking with people outside of the company should give you a good idea of where the industry could be heading and if there are any major competitors or challenges coming.
 If you can identify a number of threats and challenges to your business early on, it puts you in a better position to address them if and when you encounter them down the road.

 After you’ve collected all of the information, it’s time for the development phase.
 This is when you’ll start putting together your business’s strategic plan.
-A strategic plan consists of five key components: a vision statement, a mission statement, goals and objectives, an action plan, and details on how often the strategic plan will be reviewed and updated.
+A strategic plan consists of five key components:

 Decide with your employees what you will use to create the strategic plan.
 Are you going to purchase software to help you create and house the plan?
 Or are you going to create the plan yourself and save it in the cloud for easier access?

 When you’re creating goals and objectives for your business, make sure they’re realistic and measurable.
 Work with your employees to create goals and objectives for at least the next one to three years.
 And discuss how these goals and objectives will be measured and tracked.